History of the Republic of Turkey: AKP government (2002–present)

-In October 2018, Prince MBS of Saudi Arabia sends a group of government agents to murder prominent critic, Jamal Khashoggi.
-His death is just a few days before his sixtieth birthday.
+In October 2018, Prince Mohammed bin Salman of Saudi Arabia sent a group of government agents to Turkey in order to murder a prominent critic, Jamal Khashoggi, in the Saudi Arabian consulate in Istanbul.
+His death happened just a few days before his sixtieth birthday.

 Between 9 October and 25 November 2019, Turkey conducted a military offensive into north-eastern Syria.

 An ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was first confirmed to have spread to Turkey in March 2020.
 In December, COVID-19 cases in Turkey surpassed 1 million due to adding asymptomatic and mildly symptomatic cases that were previously not included in their official statistics.

 In July 2022, the Turkish government asked the international community to recognise Turkey by its Turkish name Türkiye, preventing from confusion with Turkey (bird).

+In May 2023, President Erdogan won a new re-election and his AK Party with its allies held parliamentary majority in the general election.

+As of May 2023, approximately 96,000 Ukrainian refugees of the 2022 Russian invasion of Ukraine have sought refuge in Turkey.
+In 2022, nearly 100,000 Russian citizens migrated to Turkey, becoming the first in the list of foreigners who moved to Turkey, meaning an increase of more than 218% from 2021.

+As of August 2023, the number of refugees of the Syrian civil war in Turkey was estimated to be 3,307,882 people.
+The number of Syrians had decreased by 205,894 people since the beginning of the year.

+In March 2024, the opposition Republican People's Party (CHP) gained a significicant victory in local election, including mayoral victories in Turkey's five largest cities: Istanbul, Ankara, Izmir, Bursa, and Antalya.